Community Health Leaders

 Alastair Goodwin

-Alastair, originally from New Zealand, is currently living in Copenhagen with his partner.
-He was diagnosed with AS two years ago after living with the symptoms of the disease for 10 years.
+Originally from New Zealand at the age of 34, he is currently living in Copenhagen with his partner.
+Alastair was diagosed with AS 2 year ago after living with the symptoms of the disease for 10 years.
 Read more.

 Charis Hill